hinto-janai/monero-bash/docs/upgrade_explanation.md

 Since `monero-bash` gets installed in `/usr/local/share/monero-bash/`, sudo is required to edit the `state` file, as `/usr/` is a write-protected directory.

-Not unlike `apt` or `pacman` (or really, any program) that needs sudo when manipulating data located in write-protected areas.

 ## Conclusion
 I am far too concerned with making sure `monero-bash` doesn't blow up anyone's files to have the time to:
 1. Learn how to write malware
 2. Implement the malware
 3. Try to obfuscate the malware

-Espescially in an open-source environment.
-At the end of the day, all the code is open, not just in the repo but on your computer itself.
-Unlike compiled binaries, `monero-bash` is literally just a collection of scripts you can open up at any time at `/usr/local/share/monero-bash/`
+All the code is open, not just in the repo but on your computer itself. `monero-bash` is literally just a collection of scripts you can open up at any time at `/usr/local/share/monero-bash/`